A Confession of Faith

 When Faith finally learns the truth, she finds herself trapped in an impossible situation with no easy way out.
 Doing the right thing will endanger those closest to her, and could force Faith to make the ultimate sacrifice.

 An Excerpt from “A Confession of Faith”

-When I was younger, I read a classic novel called “The Diary of Anne Frank.”
-Anne was placed in an unthinkable situation, but she had the awareness to record the events of her life during that time.
-After she died, and her diary was found, it gave us a much more personal vision of a horrific event in human history.
-When I finished reading her diary, I knew I was destined to become an author.
-I wrote short stories, poems, essays, and eventually I even wrote for my very own website.
+When I was younger, I read a classic novel titled The Diary of Anne Frank.
+Anne was placed in an unthinkable situation, but she was wise enough to record the events of her life during that time.
+After she died and her diary was found, it gave people a personal insight into a horrific event in human history.
+After I read her diary, I knew I was destined to become an author myself.
+I went on to write short stories, poems, essays, and eventually I wrote for my very own website.

-As I write my story, I will try the best I can to record the conversations as they actually took place.
-The wording may not be exactly the same, but it should be close enough to convey what was happening at the time.
-I probably won’t have much time to proofread this document, so I apologize in advance for any grammatical or spelling mistakes that slip past me.
+As I write my story, I will try my best to record the conversations as they actually took place.
+The wording in the dialogue may not be exactly as it occurred in real life, but it should be close enough to convey the significant conversations.
+I probably won’t have much time to proofread this document, so I apologize in advance for any grammatical or spelling mistakes that may slip past me.
 I seriously doubt any of this will ever be published, but the process of reflecting and writing should prove to be therapeutic for me.

 If anyone actually does read my story, I pray they are inspired to keep their faith when they, too, face impossible situations.
 After all, that’s when we need our faith the most.
 All of those reasons for writing are important, but if I’m completely honest, a part of me also hopes this activity will be enough to keep my mind off of what will happen in four days, one hour, and approximately thirty-seven minutes